 In addition to that, a magazine published with an online PDF reader is an entity that can’t be sectioned.
 This is why it’s not possible to share only one article from a magazine in social media but instead you need to share the entire magazine.
 This means that many readers stay unreached as some of the articles won’t reach their target audiences as well as they should.

 Another downside of online PDF readers is that you can’t count readers per article.
 This way you lose all the important data on which type of content interests the readers and which doesn’t.

 In the midst of the media transformation, it’s all the more important to publish for web with tools designed for that purpose and for print with software designed for that.
 Choosing the right channels for publishing your content is the basis for keeping the reading experience positive.
 Nopea.media WordPress plugin offers you a single tool for publishing in both medias.

-Unlike in a online PDF reader, articles can be shared too and it is possible to keep track of their reading rate.
+Unlike in an online PDF reader, articles can be shared too and it is possible to keep track of their reading rate.
 Each article is their own web page, which means you can easily share it in e.g. social media groups with appropriate target audiences.
-With sharing made easy, also readers can share interesting articles for their friends, which increases your readership even more.
+With sharing made easy, also readers can share interesting articles to their friends, which increases your readership even more.

 With the nopea.media plugin online articles turn into a printed magazine effortlessly.
-Once you’re aware of the reading rates of your articles, choose the ones that raise most interest and create a press-ready publication easily.
+Once you’re aware of the reading rates of your articles, choose the ones that raise the most interest and create a press-ready publication easily.
 In addition to adding value to your readers, a printed magazine can act as a gateway to your digital content.
-What you need to add for the online articles to become a press-ready magazine, is a cover page, a table of contents and some selections regarding layout.
+All you need to do to turn the online articles into a press-ready magazine, is add a cover page, a table of contents and some selections regarding layout.
 Working with the nopea.media plugin is as straightforward as that.

 This article has been published online (https://magazine.nopea.media) as well as in Nopea.media’s printed customer magazine (Nopea Magazine).